Towards a Coq-verified Chain of Esterel Semantics: The logical semantics Esterel.Semantics.LBS 0mm

-The SOS-style logical behavioral semantics (LBS) defines constraints that ensure reactivity of a program to a given set of inputs, i.e. absence of deadlock and presence/absence of all signals.
-In the version given here, it does not guarantee determinism; Tardieu~\cite{phd-tardieu} has proposed a version that also guarantees determinism, but we find it too heavy since it amounts to verifying that all non-deterministic executions yield the same result. \todoLR{exponential blow-up!} Determinism will be guaranteed for much more compelling conceptual reasons by the constructive semantics detailed in the next section.
+The SOS-style logical (behavioral) semantics (LBS) defines constraints that ensure reactivity of a program to a given set of inputs, \ie absence of deadlock and presence/absence of all signals.
+In the version given here, it does not guarantee determinism; Tardieu~\cite{phd-tardieu} proposed a version that also guarantees determinism, but we find it too heavy since it amounts to verifying that all non-deterministic executions yield the same result, which may require considering an exponential number of executions with nested local signals.
+Determinism will be guaranteed for much more compelling conceptual reasons by the constructive semantics detailed in the next section.